OndrejKucera/knowledge_scala/Functional_Paradigm.md

 ====================

 ### Imperative paradigm
+- You tell not only what to do, but also how to do it.
+That’s dictating a low level of details.
-- mutable variables, assignments, control structure (ifs, loops, returns, breaks, …) -> von Neumann style (John Backus) -> bottleneck
+- mutable variables, assignments, control structure (ifs, loops, returns, breaks, …) -> von Neumann style (John Backus) -> bottleneck -> extensibility

 ### Functional paradigm
 - First functional language was Lisp in 1959